Jaime Martín – Chief Conductor

 Benjamin Northey – Principal Conductor in Residence

-Renowned Australian conductor Benjamin Northey was appointed to the role of Principal Conductor in Residence following a long-standing, and highly successful, relationship with the MSO.
-Known for his ability to command an audience on stage, and off, Benjamin hosted the popular Up Late with Ben Northey series during the 2020 COVID-19 lockdown, and in 2021 he leads the Orchestra through several programs at Hamer Hall, Melbourne Town Hall and across Victoria.
+Renowned Australian conductor Benjamin Northey was appointed to the role of Principal Conductor in Residence following a long-standing and highly successful relationship with the MSO.
+Known for his ability to command an audience on stage, and off, Benjamin hosts the popular Up Late with Ben Northey streaming series, and in 2022 he leads the Orchestra through several programs at Hamer Hall, Melbourne Town Hall and across Victoria.

 Sir Andrew Davis CBE – Conductor Laureate